pt-ir/qbs-tables/README.md

 You are welcome to use this code in your own work; details are in the LICENSE file.
-This code is copyright (c) 2015 Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+This code is copyright (c) 2015 Commonwealth Scientific and Industrial Research Organisation (CSIRO), and incorporates code by others and distributed under license as documented inline.